 Pros:

-Cost-effective in bulk
+- Cost-effective for bulk orders

 Cons:

-Data privacy concerns (always sign an NDA!)
+- Data privacy considerations (always use an NDA)

 Future of Clipping Path in the AI Era